This section provides information about managing discussions when cohorts are enabled in your course.

 This example shows a new post being added to a content-specific discussion topic.

-Students do not choose the visibility of their posts.
-The visibility of student posts is determined by the configuration of the topic they post in.
+Learners do not choose the visibility of their posts.
+The visibility of learner posts is determined by the configuration of the topic they post in.
 See Identifying Who Can Read a Post.

-Posts that discussion staff members add to unified discussion topics are always visible to all students, regardless of cohort assignment.
+Posts that discussion team members add to unified discussion topics are always visible to all students, regardless of cohort assignment.

 It may be helpful to keep these additional considerations in mind when you edit posts in a course that includes cohorts.

-When a course includes student cohorts, you can view posts and monitor discussion activity for one cohort at a time.
+When a course includes learner cohorts, you can view posts and monitor discussion activity for one cohort at a time.
 You can also view all posts.

-Above the list of posts on the Discussion page, the in all cohorts filter is selected by default.
+Above the discussion navigation pane on the Discussion page, the in all cohorts filter is selected by default.
 You see every post when you make this selection, as shown in the illustration on the left.
 To limit the list so that you can view the same set of posts as the members of a cohort, select the name of that cohort as shown on the right.